Top 10 Open Office Etiquette Rules For The Modern Workplace

 The quality of your work reflects directly on you as a professional.
 Ensure that it is a positive representation of your abilities.

-• Proofreading a document, spreadsheet, or report can take as little as 5 to 10 minutes.
-If a close colleague can spare a few minutes, ask him or her to look over your work as well.
+• Proofreading a document, spreadsheet, or report can take as little as 5 to 10 minutes and avoid costly errors.
+If a co-worker can spare a few minutes, ask him or her to look over your work as well.
 Taking even a small amount of time to ensure you have done a good job can make a huge difference.
 For more on this topic, see our previous post, “How the Little Details Matter for Executive Presence.”

 The (Often Dreaded) Conference Call: Survival Tips and Tricks